junweihe99/Portfolio/README.md

 # Portfolio
-This is my portfolio website.
-The overall structure of the website was set up using HTML and styled with CSS.
-JavaScript was used to set up user interactivity.
+This is a portfolio website designed entirely from HTML, CSS and JS.

 <h4>Features</h4>
   <ul>